SaraW011/SaraW011/README.md

 ### Hi there, I'm Sara, a full-stack web & Flutter (mobile) developer.
-🦄 Widgets are not just a thing economics professors use, they are real!🦄
+🦄 Widgets are not just things econ professors talk about, they are fo real!🦄

 ## Projects:
 ### 🦄Rental Scraper with Puppeteer